KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 This state is only changed in Vulkan functions that require external synchronization of the `VkCommandPool` handle.
 TODO: currently this object is not lock guarded but it could be converted to work like `vvl::DescriptorPool`, which is.

-### VkCommandBuffer / CMD_BUFFER_STATE
+### VkCommandBuffer / vvl::CommandBuffer

-`CMD_BUFFER_STATE` contains a large amount of data that is built up while commands are being recorded.
+`vvl::CommandBuffer` contains a large amount of data that is built up while commands are being recorded.
 There are around 30 non-const data members, so they are not listed here.

 Some of this data is moved into global state during queue submission, while other data is no longer needed.